-SCCHA continues to make progress on its long-term goals.
-SCCHA endeavors to achieve its mission through the following long-term goals:
+SCCHA endeavors to achieve its mission through the following long-term goals as identified in the new strategic plan:

-1. Optimizing Moving to Work (MTW) flexibility;

-- 2. Maintaining a leadership role in improving existing housing and expanding the availability of new affordable housing to meet community needs, both directly and through mutually beneficial partnerships; - 3.
+- Optimizing Moving to Work (MTW) Flexibility; - 2.
+Maintaining a Leadership role in improving existing housing and expanding the availability of new affordable housing to meet community needs, both directly and through mutually beneficial partnerships; - 3.
 Maintaining a leadership role in using Housing Choice Vouchers (HCV) to optimize the affordable housing options; - 4.
 Promoting client financial stability and self-reliance, as appropriate to their specific needs; - 5.
 Operating in an innovative, financially responsible manner; and - 6.
 Providing leadership for, collaboration with, and sharing information related to SCCHA's mission with community organizations, public agencies, and the public.